dashpay/docs/wallets/hardware.rst

 We will now create a Dash receiving address and attempt to receive 1.0 DASH.

-#.
-In the Trezor Dash wallet, click **Account #1**, then click Receive.
+1. In the Trezor Dash wallet, click **Account #1**, then click Receive.
-#.
-A Dash address will appear.
-Click **Show full address** to verify the
-   address on the Trezor device.
+2. A Dash address will appear.
+Click **Show full address** to verify the address on the Trezor device.

   .. image:: img/trezor-address.jpg
      :width: 100px
-     :align: right

-#.
-Send 1 DASH to this address using an exchange or another wallet.
+3. Send 1 DASH to this address using an exchange or another wallet.
-#.
-Once the transaction is confirmed, it will appear on the
-   **Transactions** tab of your Trezor Wallet.
+4. Once the transaction is confirmed, it will appear on the **Transactions** tab of your Trezor Wallet.

 .. figure:: img/trezor-receive.png